tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买实例/购买约束_intl.md

 ## Purchase Limits for Prepaid CVM Instances

-A fixed quota of Tencent Cloud prepaid CVMs in each availability zone is allocated for each user.
+For different availability zones, Tencent Cloud allocates a fixed quota of prepaid monthly and yearly package CVMs for each user.
 -  For each user in each availability zone, the monthly quota for newly purchased prepaid CVM instances (not net increase) is 150.
 The quotas in different availability zones are calculated independently.
 -  The quota of prepaid CVM instances only includes the quantity of **newly purchased** instances.
 Existing CVMs and expired CVMs are not included.
 -  The quota calculation cycle is one calendar month.